 Early History of the Lightfeart family

 This web page shows only a small excerpt of our Lightfeart research.
-Another 163 words (12 lines of text) covering the years 1303, 1602 and 1675 are included under the topic Early Lightfeart History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfeart History in all our PDF Extended History products and printed products wherever possible.

 Lightfeart Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Lightfeart has appeared include Lightfoot, Lightford, Lightfoote and others.

 Early Notables of the Lightfeart family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Lightfeart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfeart family to Ireland

 Some of the Lightfeart family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lightfeart family to the New World and Oceana
+Migration of the Lightfeart family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Lightfeart arrived in North America very early: John Lightfoot settled in Virginia in 1610; ten years before the "Mayflower"; another John Lightfoote settled in Virginia in 1623; William Lightfoot settled in Virginia in 1689.